This post may contain affiliate links. Please read our disclosure policy.

 • Dried fruits: Consider adding some dried fruits like figs, dates, raisins, or craisons.

-• Nut butters: Drizzle some nut butters over your oatmeal bowl.
+• Nut butter: Drizzle some nut butter over your oatmeal bowl.
 Peanut butter, almond butter, cashew butter, or any nut butter of choice.

-• Try adding some shredded toasted coconuts as an additonal topping to any of the above.
+• Try adding some shredded toasted coconuts as an additional topping to any of the above.

 close up steel cut oat bowl. with bananas and peanut butter drizzle.